michaelsinghurse/sales-tax-search-v2/README.md

 ## Technical Challenges
 ### Validating Form Input
-#### Controlled Components
+One challenge I faced was about how to validate form inputs.

-React has the concept of "controlled components", which is a form element whose value is controlled by React rather than the element itself.
-Instead of, say, an input element or a textarea element maintaining its own state internally, React maintains the state and renders it whenever the state changes.
+React has the concept of "controlled component", which is a form element whose value is controlled by React rather than the element itself.
+Instead of a form element maintaining its own state internally, React maintains the state and renders it whenever the state changes.
+React is said to be the source of truth for the element.

-In the form to enter the address to determine the sales tax rates, I have four input elements, one each for the street, city, state, and zip code.
-Here is what the JSX looks like:
+You can see this in the code below.
+Each input element's value is set by React when it's rendered, and whenever the value is changed by the user, a callback function is triggered to handle the new value.

 ```javascript
 // client/src/SearchForm.js